defisym/OpenFusionExamples/Extensions/SDL_Mixer/ToInstall/Files/Help/SDL_Mixer/SDL_Mixer.md

 - Exclusive Channel Fading Complete

+- Binary Has No Reference
+  - *binary file currently is not referenced, and can safely be released or updated*

 ## Expression

+- Get Channel ID By Name
+  - *Get channel ID by audio name it's playing*
+  - *for mixing channel, will return channel that includes the name*
 - Get Channel Volume
 - Get Channel State

 - Get Exclusive Channel Position
 - Get Exclusive Channel Duration
+- Get Exclusive Channel Name By ID
+  - *Get audio name it's playing by channel ID*

+- Get Play From Memory Name
+  - *access file name is the one used for search internally*
+  - *return a serialized string to play from memory*
+  - *the validity of memory address won't be checked, as it's handled by you*
+- Get Play From Handled Memory Name
+  - *access file name is the one used for search internally*
+  - *return a serialized string to play from memory*
+  - *from memory that handled by this extension, you need to load & free by binary actions*
+- Get Binary Address
+  - *get address from handled memory*